Mission San Jose Mortgage

 Walk-through:

-just before closing, you’ll take a walk through your new property to make sure any contingencies specified in the purchase agreement such as repairs have been completed, fixture and non-fixture property is in place and everything is in working order.
+Just before closing, you’ll take a walk through your new property to make sure any contingencies specified in the purchase agreement such as repairs have been completed, fixture and non-fixture property is in place and everything is in working order.

 Warranty deed:

-this document states that you own the property free and clear with no liens or issues related to ownership and that you have the right to sell it at will.
+This document states that you own the property free and clear with no liens or issues related to ownership and that you have the right to sell it at will.

 Zoning:

-local laws regulating how land and buildings may be used in certain areas.
+Local laws regulating how land and buildings may be used in certain areas.
 They govern the establishment of commercial and residential areas, permitted types of structures, lot sizes and other related features of land and building uses.